PhD Study in Turkey – A Guide for 2023

 Coronavirus updates for international students at Turkish universities

 For the latest information on the impact of coronavirus on studying a PhD in Turkey, please check the official Study in Turkey page for updates.

 PhD life in Turkey

-Want to know more about what it's like to live and study abroad in Turkey during a PhD?
+Want to know more about life during a PhD in Turkey for international students?
 Our detailed guide covers everything from accommodation and living costs to culture and entertainment.

-- Public universities (Delvet Universiteleri) are funded mostly by the state, and as a result charge relatively low tuition fees.
+- Public universities (Delvet Universiteleri) are funded mostly by the state.
+As a result, they charge relatively low tuition fees.
 They may use Turkish, English, German or French as their language of instruction.